-Macro is quite a technical discipline, but it’s less intimidating than it seems, and the barrier to entry isn’t as high as you might think.
-Yes, there are some very pricey macro lenses out there, but there are also some really quite affordable options, so there’s no reason to feel excluded on account of budget.
-We even have a dedicated guide to the best-value macro lenses to help you find some great-value optics.
+Macro is quite a technical discipline, but don’t let this deter you.
+The barrier to entry isn’t as high as you might think – and neither is price.
+Yes, there are some expensive macro lenses out there, but decent affordable options also exist.
+We have a separate guide to the best-value macro lenses which identifies excellent affordable optics.

 Best macro lenses: our quick list